stacks-network/stacks-core/integration_tests/README.md

 ```

 Once the name registers, you'll see that its profile and zonefile are automatically generated and stored,
-and will be loaded from the pre-configured `disk` driver:
+and will be loaded from the pre-configured `disk` driver (the defualt driver used by the test framework):

 ```
     $ BLOCKSTACK_DEBUG=1 blockstack lookup bar.test